Academic Regulations and Procedures

 Change of Course Registration

-During the first ten days of the term, undergraduate students may add or drop courses through the SOLAR system.
-After the tenth day of classes, changes in registration must be requested through the appropriate Health Sciences school.
-Students may drop a course after the tenth class day; however, a “W” (withdrawal) will be recorded on the transcript.
-Graduate students may add classes through the third week of classes; however, a “W” (withdrawal) will be recorded on the academic record if the student drops a class after the tenth day of class.
+During the time frame specified by the academic calendar, undergraduate students may add or drop courses through the SOLAR system.
+After the add/drop period, changes in registration must be requested through the appropriate Health Sciences school and course drops will result in a "W" (withdrawal) being recorded on the transcript.
 After the start of classes, students who drop classes or withdraw from the University will incur a percentage of tuition and fees; please see the Bursar/Student Accounts liability schedule.

 Undergraduate full-time students must register for a minimum of 12 credits for the fall or spring academic term.
 A student who wishes to register for less than the number of credits required by the program need to secure approval from the academic program.
 Graduate full-time students will register for either 12 or 9 credit hours per term based on their academic level.
 Full-time status is a requirement for on-campus housing and most financial aid programs.